esaruoho/paketti-manual/README.md

 Interval generator. shortcuts for adding +1 to +12 to the current note - adds a new note column, moves to it and adds a note that is +x or -x higher/lower than the original basenote. also midimappings for selecting multiple chord intervals - good for experimenting with basenotes and writing intervals in and seeing what happens. couple that with the Paketti Gater and you can go wherever you please really.

-Wipe Effects from selection in pattern
+Wipe Effects from Selection in Pattern

 Shortcuts for showing a specific number of note columns, or effect columns